JanisLeja96/VirtualWallet/README.md

 ## Running the project

-In order to run the project, clone this repository, configure your `.env` file and install all dependencies using
+- In order to run the project, clone this repository, configure your `.env` file and install all dependencies using

 `php composer install`

 `npm install`

-Then you'll need to create the necessary database using
+- Then you'll need to create the necessary database using

-`php artisan mysql:createdb`
+`php artisan mysql:createdb {db_name}`

+**Note: If {db_name} is not specified, the default name (virtualwallet) will be used.**

-Afterwards you need to run database migrations using
+- Afterwards you need to run database migrations using

 `php artisan migrate`

-Finally you can run the project using
+- Finally you can run the project using

 `php artisan serve`